audibleblink/cryptoparty/walkthroughs/gpg_key_setup.md

 the Tails USB key and hide it away!
 Take the USB key with your subkeys.
 We're now going to make those keys available for your use.

-## Reboot / Visit your standard Machine
+## Step 15: Reboot / Visit your standard Machine

 ### Linux